Home

 The first sign of this disease is a lump near the anal glands.
 The area may be red in color.
 Your veterinarian will do an ultrasound, blood tests and a test of the urine.

-Anal gland tumors are often multiple, nonpainful, relatively solid masses that grow slowly.
+Anal gland tumors are often multiple, non painful, relatively solid masses that grow slowly.

-Prognosis of dogs with Canine Anal Gland Tumors
+Prognosis of Dog Anal Gland Tumors

-The prognosis of benign (non cancerous) anal gland tumors is excellent either after castration or after local resection (removal).
+The prognosis of benign (non-cancerous) anal gland tumors is excellent either after castration or after local resection (removal).

 Treatment of Perianal and Anal Sac Tumors